Baburao Painter: Feature films

 He chose the story of Seeta Swayamwar (Sita's wedding) for his first film as Hindu mythology was a popular theme that guaranteed viewership.
 But he could not find female artists to act in his film as women actors were looked down upon in conservative societies like that of Kolhapur.
 Without any compromise, he gave up the theme and moved on to the next film.

 For his next venture, Baburao managed to convince Gulab Bai (a.k.a.
 Kamaladevi) and Anusuya Bai (a.k.a.
-Sushiladevi) to act in Sairandhri, making it the first Indian film to feature women artists.
+Sushiladevi) to act in Sairandhri, making it among the first Indian films to feature women artists.
 It was based on the mythological tale of Kichak Vadh (Slaying of Kichaka) and got censored for its graphic depiction of Bhima slaying Kichaka.
 The movie was released on 7 February 1920 at the Aryan theatre in Pune.
 When Bal Gangadhar Tilak saw the film, he was so impressed by Baburao's work that he honored him with the title Cinema Kesari and a gold medal.
 The commercial success and positive reviews that he received from critics for this film, motivated him to take on more ambitious projects.

 The second silent film, Surekha Haran (1921) also benefited him financially.
 This was when Baburao bought the best camera of the time, manufactured by Bell & Howell.
 However, while filming his third silent film Markandeya, a fire broke out in the waste film stock of the company.
 All his film footage and the indigenous camera were gutted by fire.
 Only the Bell & Howell camera had survived.
 Sardar Nesarikar saved the studio from this crisis by providing a capital of Rs.
 12,000 and thereby became a partner of the company.